maicorebong/Aerocompany-Acquisition-Analysis/Proposal Documentation.md

 Eclipse Aerologics and Skyward Aeronautics are our top two customers, each contributing more than 45% of the company's revenue.
 Of the two, Eclipse Aerologics provides larger profit margins with lower holding costs for frequently ordered products.

+**Recommendation:**
+- Secure long-term contracts with Eclipse Aerologics and optimize production for frequently ordered products with low holding costs.
+- Promote higher-margin products with Skyward Aeronautics Relationship.

 ### 2. How does each material contribute to the total revenue percentage?
 ````sql